Chapter Five: Board Policies

 Title: Budget Oversight Implementation Date: 1-9-2020

 The Board of Trustees reserves the authority to set policies for and review the financials and associated status for the College at a frequency determined by the Board.
-With respect to the Board’s actual and continuous fiduciary responsibility, and the College’s financial health, the President will promote fiscal integrity and avoid material deviation from Board-approved priorities.
+With respect to the Board’s actual and continuous fiduciary responsibility, and the college’s financial health.

 Accordingly, the Board expects the following:

-• The Board of Trustees will receive no fewer than three budget presentations per year.
+• The President will provide the board with regular financial reports and budget updates throughout the fiscal year.
 These presentations may be presented as part of the written monthly Board report, as a presentation or oral report during a regularly scheduled Board meeting, or during a scheduled study session.
 Budget presentations should address budget structure, revenues, expenses, and any other financial factors likely to have a significant impact on the fiscal health of the college or its programs.

 • The President will notify the Board of Trustees of any significant potential or actual budget cut to state-funded or contract-funded programs.
 Significant cuts will be defined as cuts of $100,000 or more within the general operating budget; however, smaller cuts may also be considered significant if they constitute a substantial percentage of the operating budget for a specific program or service.